Cr1t-GYM/jenkins-action-poc/README.md

           jcasc: jcasc.yml
           baseImage: 'node:18.3.0'
 ```
-### Configure your instance by Groovy hook script
+### Configure your instance by Groovy hook scripts
 This feature is available in `jenkinsfile-runner-action`, `jfr-container-action` and `jfr-static-image-action`.
-Sometimes JCasC cannot provide enough configutations and you might find setting up a Groovy hook script is useful.
-Your groovy script will be executed right after Jenkins starts up and before your actual pipeline starts up.
-This script allows full access to all of the classes in the Jenkins core and installed plugins.
+Sometimes JCasC cannot provide enough configutations and you might find setting up a Groovy hook scripts is useful.
+Your groovy scripts will be executed right after Jenkins starts up and before your actual pipeline starts up.
+These scripts allows full access to all of the classes in the Jenkins core and installed plugins.
 The following example is based on `jfr-container-action` but it works the same as other actions.
+Note you need to provide a directory which contains your groovy scripts not a single file.
 ```Yaml
       - name: Jenkins pipeline in the container
         id: jenkins_pipeline_container